 A Framework can be defined as a set of guidelines which when followed produce beneficial results.

-A set of guidelines like coding standards, test-data handling, object repository treatment etc… Which when followed during automation scripting produce beneficial outcomes like increase code re-usage, higher portability, reduced script maintenance cost etc. These are only the guidelines not the rules that must be followed, but if one is not following the guidelines then he/she must be losing the benefit of framework.
+A set of guidelines like coding standards, test-data handling, object repository treatment, etc. Which when followed during automation scripting produces beneficial outcomes like increase code re-usage, higher portability, reduced script maintenance cost, etc. These are only the guidelines, not the rules that must be followed, but if one is not following the guidelines then he/she must be losing the benefit of the framework.